olulesi/project-2/README.md

 <!-- <img src="src/styles/images/errorGifProject2.gif" /> -->
 <img src="src/styles/images/error-gif-maker (1).gif" />

-Moving on to the error handling of the search we decided to keep it on theme with what is in your fridge and display a gif related to a fridge being empty alongside an error message to try again.
+Moving on to the error handling of the search, we decided to keep it on theme with what is in your fridge and display a gif related to a fridge being empty alongside an error message to try again.

 ### Styling and Animations